zhanxw/rvtests/README.md

 [![Build Status](https://travis-ci.org/zhanxw/rvtests.png?branch=master)](https://travis-ci.org/zhanxw/rvtests)

-(Updated: Aug 2017)
+(Updated: October 2017)

 # Introduction

 Rvtests, which stands for Rare Variant tests, is a flexible software package for genetic association analysis for sequence datasets.
 Since its inception, rvtests was developed as a comprehensive tool to support genetic association analysis and meta-analysis.
 It can analyze both unrelated individual and related (family-based) individuals for both quantitative and binary outcomes.
 It includes a variety of association tests (e.g. single variant score test, burden test, variable threshold test, SKAT test, fast linear mixed model score test).
 It takes [VCF][vcf]/BGEN/PLINK format as genotype input file and takes PLINK format phenotype file and covariate file.

 With new implementation of the BOLT-LMM/MINQUE algorithm as well as a series of software engineering optimizations, our software package is capable of analyzing datasets of up to 1,000,000 individuals in linear mixed models on a computer workstation, which makes our tool one of the very few options for analyzing large biobank scale datasets, such as UK Biobank.
 RVTESTS supports both single variant and gene-level tests.
 It also allows for highly effcient generation of covariance matrices between score statistics in RAREMETAL format, which can be used to support the next wave of meta-analysis that incorporates large biobank datasets.

 A (much) larger sample size can be handled using linear regression or logistic regression models.